 Planning for a New Financial Reality

 Post-divorce life often means adjusting to a new financial reality.
 By following these steps, you can ensure a more organized and less stressful transition.
-It’s important to work closely with your attorney at Hurst, Robin, Kay & Allen Law to navigate these changes effectively and set yourself up for a stable financial future post-divorce.
+It’s important to work closely with your attorney at Hurst, Robin & Kay, LLC to navigate these changes effectively and set yourself up for a stable financial future post-divorce.

 Marriage separation can be stressful and worrisome when children are involved.
 It’s imperative to remember that although you and your spouse no longer want to live together, you still have your children’s feelings to consider.
 Here are a few ways you can make a marriage separation easier on your children.